StockSharp/doc/en/topics/api/strategies/subscriptions.md

 Using subscriptions in strategies has several advantages compared to direct subscription to [Strategy.Connector](xref:StockSharp.Algo.Strategies.Strategy.Connector) events:

 1. **Isolation** - each subscription works independently, allowing different types of data to be received for different instruments without mutual interference.
+This also protects the strategy from receiving data intended for other strategies running in parallel.
+With direct subscription to connector events, you would have to additionally filter data to exclude information from other strategies.

 2. **State Management** - subscriptions have clear states ([SubscriptionStates](xref:StockSharp.Messages.SubscriptionStates)), which allow precise determination of whether historical data is currently being received or the subscription has already transitioned to online mode.